MarkusMueller-DS/Kaggle-Housing-Prices-Advanced/README.md

 It is your job to predict the sales price for each house.
 For each Id in the test set, you must predict the value of the SalePrice variable.

 ## Predictive score
-- mean absolute error on the train-test-split: $14657 (in general the sale price predictions are plus or minus 15000 dollars from the real price) - using blended model form 14.09
+- mean absolute error on the train-test-split: $14657 (in general the sale price predictions are plus or minus 15000 dollars from the real price) - out of date
 - Kaggle Score Histroy
   - 10.09.2020: 0.14469 (rmsle) with Ridge Regression and feature selection
   - 14.09.2020: 0.13608 (rmsle) with blended model (Ridge Regression, LGBM, CatBoost) and feature selection (top 45% of users)